 Benefits Application Form

 Whether completing a paper application form or using the internet system there is some basic information needed: personal and work information, medical information, claims history, employer information, and your dependents allowance.
-The number of dependents helps determine your maximum benefit amount.
+The number of dependents helps determine your maximum benefits amount.

-Internet Claims System
+The Internet Claims System

 Rhode Island TDI claims can be submitted using traditional paper-based claims forms, or you can utilize the more modern internet claims system.
-If you have specific questions about your claim, you can contact the Rhode Island Customer Service Information Center at: (401) 462-8420.
+If you have specific questions about your claim, you can contact the Rhode Island Customer Service Information Center at (401) 462-8420.